Emrehrz/ai-chat-app/README.md

    - chunks the content,
    - (if API key exists) generates embeddings,
    - persists chunks/embeddings to ChromaDB.
-3. In `POST /chat`, if the last user message looks like it refers to uploaded documents, retrieval runs:
+3. In `POST /chat`, retrieval runs automatically if the session has uploaded files:
-   - query embedding
+   - query embedding is generated
+   - If user mentions a specific filename in their message, only chunks from that file are retrieved
-   - Chroma query with `where={"session_id": session_id}`
+   - Otherwise, Chroma query with `where={"session_id": session_id}` retrieves top-k chunks from all session files
-   - inject retrieved chunks as a system message prefixed with `RAG_CONTEXT:`
+   - retrieved chunks are injected as a readable system message with `RAG_CONTEXT:` prefix
+   - fallback: if no files in session, keyword-based heuristic triggers retrieval (e.g., “file”, “document”, “pdf”, “upload”, “attached”, etc.)

 ### Supported file types (current)

-- In practice: **.txt** and “UTF‑8 text‑like” files.
-- PDF/DOCX/CSV/Markdown parsing is **not implemented yet**.
+- **Text files**: `.txt` (UTF-8)
+- **Markdown**: `.md`, `.markdown`
+- **PDF**: `.pdf` (text extraction via `pypdf`)
+- **DOCX**: `.docx` (text extraction via `python-docx`)
+- Other formats: fallback to text reading if possible, otherwise returns an error message

 ### Retrieval trigger (current)

+- **Primary**: Automatic if session has uploaded files (checks `STORAGE_DIR/<session_id>/` for files)
+- **Filename filtering**: If user mentions a specific filename in their message, only that file's chunks are retrieved (case-insensitive matching)
-- Simple keyword heuristic (e.g., “file”, “document”, “pdf”, “upload”, “attached”, etc.).
+- **Fallback**: Keyword-based heuristic on user message (e.g., “file”, “document”, “pdf”, “upload”, “attached”, etc.)

+### File-specific retrieval

+When a user mentions a specific file (by name or extension), the system automatically filters retrieval to only include chunks from that file.
+This prevents mixing content from multiple files when asking about a specific document.
+Examples:
+- "bu dosyadaki veriler" → matches filename in message
+- "legal_document_rows.csv" → retrieves only from that CSV file
+- Generic queries without filename → retrieves from all session files

+### Chunking strategy (current)

+- Respects sentence boundaries (`.`, `!`, `?` followed by whitespace)
+- Preserves Markdown structure (headers, code blocks, paragraphs)
+- Overlap handled at natural boundaries (sentence/paragraph breaks)
+- Falls back to simple chunking for very small chunks or when boundaries not found

 ---